What is sour crop? It is something we all hear about from time to time but hopefully will never experience with our hens.

 Leaning her over with her head towards the ground, massage her crop from bottom to top until she expels the fluid.
 Do not do this for long (15-20 seconds at most) and then bring her back to normal position.

 You can repeat this 3 or 4 times before you put her back into the ‘hospital’.
 Repeat the sequence no more than 4 times a day.
-If no fluid comes out she probably doesn’t have any to get rid of, but if some does be prepared for a lot of foul smelling liquid to be evacuated.
+If no fluid comes out she probably doesn’t have any to get rid of, but if some do be prepared for a lot of foul-smelling liquid to be evacuated.

 If none of the above appears to be helping you need to take her to a veterinarian for assessment and, probably a course of Nystatin or other anti-fungal medication.

 As always, prevention is much better than cure, but hens are intensely curious creatures and can get themselves into trouble by sampling things they shouldn’t.
 Whilst you can’t guarantee prevention there are some things you can do: